 The importance of (even) conflictual communication

-While constant bickering is certainly not ideal, neither is complete conflict avoidance when one wants to openly resolve differences and the other does not.
-Couples must find a middle ground where they can discuss their differences and work through problems together, rather than allowing them to simmer beneath the surface until they explode.
+While constant bickering is certainly not ideal, neither is complete conflict avoidance when one wants to resolve differences openly, and the other does not.
+Couples must find a middle ground where they can discuss their differences and work through problems together rather than allowing them to simmer beneath the surface until they explode.

 Summary